 For each serving, arrange a small plate with a pinch of chopped green onion and a blob of grated ginger and wasabi (optional).
 I also recommend serving zaru soba with tenkasu (tempura bits) to soak up the flavor of the sauce!

 Drain the soba and transfer it to a bamboo tray (or similar) with a plate underneath to prevent leaks.
-Top with shredded nori and serve each portion with its own bowl of dipping sauce and small plate of additional ingredients.
+Top with shredded nori and serve each portion with its own bowl of dipping sauce and a small plate of additional ingredients.

 Mix your choice of ingredients into the sauce, dip the noodles in and enjoy!